Epilepsy and pregnancy

 Sodium Valproate (also known as Epilim, Episenta or Depakote) is linked to significant harm to the unborn child when taken in pregnancy.

-Women taking valproate should read this booklet.
+Women taking valproate should read the Valporate booklet below.

 I'm thinking of having a baby, what do I need to know?